xrayone912/TSAdminMQTT/README.md

 ## Build arm7l (Raspberry PI 3+)

-Before build the display size of the used display must be set in the app.json width: height: in the enviroment.arm7l the variable screenSize must be set to your display width.
+Before build the display size of the used display must be set in the app.json width: height and frame: false in the enviroment.arm7l the variable screenSize must be set to your display width.
 And in the Pi config the display must be set to horizontal.